Legionnaires’ Disease Guide for Duty Holders

 Dutyholders legal responsibilities

-Expert Legionella risk assessment and risk management support
+Expert legionella risk management support for duty holders

 152 City Road

 London EC1V 2NX

 Tel: +44 (0) 203 637 47 48

 Warren Bruce Road

 Manchester M17 ILB

 For additional information about legionella and the duty holders responsibilities … here